Environment | Value natural resources

 Used tire recycling facility (Japan)

-Bridgestone Tire Solution Japan (BTSJ) operates the Bridgestone Tire Recycle Center Osaka.
-The center combines the ability to manufacture retreaded tires and repurpose used tires in a single location.
-The center also facilitates the collection, reuse, and repurposing of tires from Osaka Prefecture and parts of Kyoto, Hyogo, Shiga, and Wakayama prefectures.
-Bridgestone is maintaining its commitment to achieving sustainable used tire management.
+Bridgestone Tire Solution Japan (BTSJ) operates the Bridgestone Tire Recycle Center Osaka, a facility that integrates both retreaded tire production and the repurposing of used tires in a single location.
+The center also supports the collection, reuse, and repurposing of tires from Osaka Prefecture as well as parts of Kyoto, Hyogo, Shiga, and Wakayama prefectures.
+Through this work, Bridgestone continues to uphold its commitment to achieving sustainable used-tire management.

 Giant Rubber Water Tanks (Americas)

-Bridgestone Americas’ Aiken Off-The-Road Radial Tire Plant has been recycling used off-the-road radial tires by converting them into giant watering troughs called Giant Rubber Water Tanks for cattle and other livestock.
-They have repurposed approximately 98 tires in 2024.
+Bridgestone Americas’ Aiken Off-The-Road Radial Tire Plant recycles used off-the-road radial tires by converting them into large watering troughs, known as Giant Rubber Water Tanks, for cattle and other livestock.
+In 2025, the plant repurposed approximately 116 tires through this initiative.

 Dog beds from overaged tires (South Africa)

 Bridgestone South Africa embraced creativity and sustainability by repurposing waste tires into dog beds for a meaningful cause.
-The team learned new skills, including cutting materials, using staple guns, and crafting comfortable and soft dog beds.
-Over a week, several team members actively participated in the project, contributing their time and effort to build the beds.
+Team members learned new skills, including cutting materials, using staple guns, and crafting comfortable, soft dog beds.
+Over the course of a week, several team members actively participated in the project, contributing their time and effort to build the beds.

-Made from 140 tires, these eco-friendly dog beds were then donated to Wet Nose Animal Rescue Centre, an NGO dedicated to rescuing, rehabilitating, and rehoming abandoned, abused, and neglected animals.
-This initiative helped reduce waste by repurposing tires and supported the welfare of animals in need.
+Made from 140 tires, these eco-friendly dog beds were donated to the Wet Nose Animal Rescue Centre, an NGO dedicated to rescuing, rehabilitating, and rehoming abandoned, abused, and neglected animals.
+This initiative not only reduced waste by giving used tires a new purpose but it also supported the welfare of animals in need.

 Relevant information